Connecting Human Systems

 When asked: Which relationships are most important for creating value for customers?
 Professionals prioritize horizontal relationships.
 Today the vast majority of innovation and business-development opportunities lie in the interfaces between functions, offices, or organizations.
 In short, the integrated solutions that most customers want, but companies wrestle with developing require horizontal collaboration (across the functional silos).

-Now it’s becoming a people business.”
+becoming a people business.”

 Mary Kate Loftus, Senior Vice President, Director of Digital Banking at M&T Bank